 ELSS funds are locked-in only for 3 years and the returns are not taxable.

 ULIP is part insurance and part mutual fund.
 As mentioned before, a part of the amount is used for insurance while the rest is invested in the equity markets.

 Insurance is absolutely essential.
-Doing an insurance just to save tax is not the best way to save tax though.
+Doing insurance just to save tax is not the best way to save tax though.

-ULIP does not reveal many key metrics like expense ratio, commission, etc. At the same time, because they are equity-linked, they do carry with them the risk that comes with being associated with the equity markets.
+ULIP does not reveal many key metrics like an expense ratio, commission, etc. At the same time, because they are equity-linked, they do carry with them the risk that comes with being associated with the equity markets.
 The lack of transparency makes judging ULIP tougher.

 ELSS funds are equity-linked too however they reveal all key metrics that are used to judge any investment.
 So an investor wanting to invest can take a sound decision as to which fund he wants to invest in.

 Advantage Against Sukanya Samriddhi Yojana (SSY)